-- 6% (or 331,841) of all registered voters in Michigan are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 6.2% (or 347,174) of all registered voters in Michigan were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council.

-6.8% of Michiganians are Latino or Asian—and they vote.
+7% of Michiganders are Latino or Asian—and they vote.

 - In Michigan, 86.4% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.

 - In 2009, 86.4% of children in Asian families in Michigan were U.S. citizens, as were 94.3% of children in Latino families.

 Michigan has the highest proportion of Arab Americans in the nation, and they contribute to the state’s economy.

 - The share of Michigan’s population reporting Arab ancestry rose from 0.8% in 1990, to 1.2% in 2000, to 1.8% (or 178,121 people) in 2013, according to the U.S. Census Bureau.

 - Dearborn, Michigan, has the largest proportion of Arab Americans in the United States, representing 46.5% (44,575) of the city’s population in 2013.
 By way of comparison, Arab Americans represented 1% of the population in New York and 0.8% in Los Angeles as of 2013.